 Every small business thrives or fails based on how it treats its customers.
 Keep their needs front-of-mind, and you’ll strengthen trust, enhance repeat sales, and boost your revenue.
 Fail to understand your customer, and you’ll drive them into the arms of a competitor.

-When you’re building a small business website with one of the best website builders or one of the best website builders for small business, getting insight into your customers gives you an enormous advantage.
+When you’re building a small business website (opens in new tab) with one of the best website builder (opens in new tab) platforms, or one of the best small business website builders (opens in new tab), getting insight into your customers gives you an enormous advantage.